-Kenwood showed a new HD-radio-ready EZ500 that returns to the tradition of large, dual-volume and control knobs.
-The CD receiver has Sirius, MP3, WMA and WAV, as well as HD radio capability.
-It offers a “negative dot-matrix color LCD display” and a new cellphone mute circuit, when used with a cellphone cradle.
+Kenwood showed a new HD Radio-ready EZ500 that returns to the tradition of large, dual-volume and control knobs.
+The CD receiver has Sirius, MP3, WMA, WAV as well as HD Radio capability.
+It offers a “negative dot matrix color LCD display” and a new cellphone mute circuit, when used with a cellphone cradle.
 The EZ500 also features dual-zone control that allows front and rear speakers to play different audio sources simultaneously, such as an NFL game on Sirius Radio and a personal CD.
 The EZ500 is shipping now at a suggested retail price of $250.

-Rosen announced at SEMA that it is phasing out its lower priced Necvox line and replacing it with a value line, named Car Show, that offers improved features at lower prices.
+Rosenannounced at SEMA that it is phasing out it its lower priced Necvox line and replacing it with a value line named Car Show that offers improved features at lower prices.
 The first Car Show product is a 7-inch all-in-one overhead monitor with DVD player and MP3 capability at $799.
 Rosen said all Car Show products use new components rather than recycled components used by some value brands.
 Another new Car Show product is a 10.4-inch overhead, without DVD, at $899.
 Under the Rosen brand, the company showed a new M10 10.2-inch monitor identical to the current A10 but without DVD and video games.
 The overhead monitor has dual-zone capability and can control two screen zones, plus remote activated screen opening and dome light control, at $1,299.

-The new system does not use a camera but relies on two sensors, each about the size of a quarter, which mount on the vehicle's rear bumper.
-The system is activated as soon as the vehicle is put in reverse, and it automatically sends out a signal that bounces off any objects within the range of 6 inches to 6 feet in three zones.
+The new system does not use a camera but relies on two sensors, each about the size of a quarter, which mount on the vehicle’s rear bumper.
+The system is activated as soon as the vehicle is put in reverse and it automatically sends out a signal that bounces off any objects within the range of six inches to six feet in three zones.
 It then triggers an alert tone that increases in frequency as the vehicle gets closer to the object.
 The product is currently available and carries a suggested list price of $600.